 nyb wheels are dynamically balanced when fabricated.
-Fully assembled fans are test run at operating speeds to check the entire assembly for conformance to nyb vibration limits.
+Complete assembled fans are test run at operating speeds to check the entire assembly for conformance to nyb vibration limits.
 Nevertheless, all units must be adequately supported for smooth operation.
-Ductwork or stacks should be independently supported as excess weight may distort the fan housing and cause contact between moving parts. nyb recommends using flexible connections at the inlet and outlet to prevent vibration transmission from the fan to the system and vice versa.
-Flexible connectors also eliminate loading issues stemming from thermal expansion in systems with high temperature air streams.
+Ductwork or stacks should be independently supported as excess weight may distort the fan housing and cause contact between moving parts.
 Where vibration isolators are used, consult the nyb certified drawing for proper location and adjustment.